Three Non-Nuclear Principles: History

 The fourth pillar left room for policy change in the future, calling for Japan to abide by the principles "under the circumstances where Japan's national security is guaranteed by the other three policies".

 The Diet passed a resolution formally adopting the principles in 1971, though they were not made law.
 Eisaku Satō was presented with the Nobel Peace Prize in 1974, in large part for his work toward Japan's entry into the NPT.
 In his Nobel Lecture (on the seventh anniversary of his original statement to the Diet), Satō reiterated and discussed the Three Non-Nuclear Principles and expressed hope and confidence that future governments would adopt them as well.

+Revision

 Every Prime Minister of Japan since Satō has publicly reaffirmed the Three Non-Nuclear Principles.
-However, Japanese government-sponsored studies have been carried out in the past—and are suspected by some to be ongoing—to assess the feasibility of developing a nuclear weapons program.
-In recent years public officials and nuclearization advocates have been unprecedentedly vocal in questioning the principles, but the public remains committed to them.
+However, Japanese government-sponsored studies have been carried out in the past—and are suspected by some analsyts and activists to be ongoing—to assess the feasibility of developing a nuclear weapons program.

+In recent years, public officials and nuclearization advocates have been unprecedentedly vocal in questioning the principles, but the government has remained committed to them.